by David Oughton | Oct 28, 2023 | Climate Justice

 What has gotten us to this point?
 Pope Francis argues that a growing technocratic paradigm that exploits nature because of unbridled power and economic ambition is the underlying issue.
 Humans have forgotten that we are part of nature and that how we interact with the rest of nature affects our future.
 Therefore, “we need to rethink among other things the question of human power, its meaning and its limits.” (#28) We need to reassess an economic mentality about maximum gain at minimal cost because such an attitude has serious consequences about care of our common home and care for the poor and needy.

 The 2015 Paris Agreement has ambitious goals that are not currently being met.
-Pope Francis hopes that the next climate conference in Dubai in 2028 will lead to the “necessary transition towards clean energy sources such as wind and solar energy, and the abandonment of fossil fuels.” (#55)
+Pope Francis hopes that the next climate conference will lead to the “necessary transition towards clean energy sources such as wind and solar energy, and the abandonment of fossil fuels.” (#55)

 Pope Francis also addresses the weakness of international politics.
 Individual nations acting alone cannot solve the climate crisis or any of our other global problems.
 He says that we need multilateral agreements based on the principle of subsidiarity.
 Solving global problems requires “establishing global and effective rules” (#42) and “increased ‘democratization’ in the global context.” (#43)